Jay-Madden/NBAStatsScraper/README.md

 The layout of the program is very simple.
 The entry point is in `__init__.py__` and the GUI is initialized from `NBAStatsScraper.py`

-The primary UI logic resides in `MainForm.py` and the data layer and requests are funneled through `NBAData.py`
+The primary UI logic resides in `MainForm.py` and the data layer and requests are funneled through `NBAData.py` For a full rundown of the endpoints exposed by the API wrapper please see https://github.com/swar/nba_api/tree/master/docs for further info.